zxrtz/Job-Market-Data-Cleaning-and-Analysis/README.md

 First, I transformed cleaned job market layoff data to remove duplicates, remove blank and irrelevant data, and modified fields to prepare for analysis.
 This is in the file named data_cleaning.sql.

-The Exploratory Data Analysis that I have done includes CTEs, Window Functions, Aggregate Functions, etc.
+Then, I perfomed an exploratory data analysis using:
+- CTEs
+- Window Functions
+- Aggregate Functions
+etc.
 This is compiled in the file named EDA.sql

 Below you can see the companies in the top 5 for the number layoffs per year.